Business Insight

 • The Privacy Commissioner's message has been clear: "businesses - don't take your foot off the gas, because we're going to be looking to take a more enforcement-based approach in the interim."

 • In this article, we explore "what good looks like" in building a risk-informed response to more agile, risk- and harms-focused privacy regulation.
-We'll then dig deeper into the key tranche 1 reforms, explaining what they are, and why they matter.
+We'll then dig deeper into the key tranche 1 privacy reforms, explaining what they are, and why they matter.

 What you need to look out for